Unity-Technologies/com.unity.multiplayer.rfcs/text/0002-serializable-types.md

 - Serialize `LinearVelocity` into the stream
 - Serialize `AngularVelocity` into the stream

-Unlike [Array](#example-array) example above, we do not use `BitSerializer.IsReading` flag to change serialization logic but the value of a serialized flag itself.
+Unlike [the Array example above](#example-array), we do not use `BitSerializer.IsReading` flag to change serialization logic but the value of a serialized flag itself.
 If `SyncVelocity` flag is set to `true`, both `LinearVelocity` and `AngularVelocity` will also be serialized into the stream — otherwise when it is set to `false`, we will leave `LinearVelocity` and `AngularVelocity` with default values.

 #### Recursive Nested Serialization

-`BitSerializer` implements `void Serialize<T>(ref T value) where T : INetworkSerializable` method which allows for recursive nested serialization.
+It is possible to recursively serialize nested members with `INetworkSerializable` interface down in the hierachy tree.

 Let's have a look at the example below: